 In response to Executive Order (E.O.)
 13423, "Strengthening Federal Environmental, Energy, and Transportation Management," the DOE issued two Orders implementing the requirements from the E.O.
 In February 2008, DOE Order 430.2B, "Departmental Energy, Renewable Energy, and Transportation Management" was released followed by DOE 450.1A, "Environmental Protection Program" in June 2008.
 DOE O 430.2B addressed the need for specific sustainable energy and transportation goals and requirements for energy efficiency and renewable energy, fleet management, water conservation, and sustainable design/high performance building construction/renovation.
 DOE O 450.1A directed the implementation of enhanced EMS requirements while establishing the need for goals addressing sustainable practices for environmentally preferred product purchases, pollution prevention and waste reduction, post-consumer material recycling, toxic or hazardous chemicals use and release reduction, and life-cycle management of electronic assets.
 In all, it mandated a more robust program demonstrating increased managerial engagement, responsibility, and accountability.
-It is to this level that the EMS program has and continues to mature.
+In accordance with DOE Order 450.1A, after undergoing a formal audit by a qualified party outside the control or scope of the EMS, SRS issued its formal "declaration of conformance" with the provisions and requirements defined in the Order on June 23, 2009.